Plan for New Content

 Calendars and Calendar Feed Widgets

-As previously stated, Iona College is committed to ensuring equal access and participation for people with disabilities, including treating people with disabilities in a way that allows them to maintain dignity and independence.
+As previously stated, Iona University is committed to ensuring equal access and participation for people with disabilities, including treating people with disabilities in a way that allows them to maintain dignity and independence.
 We believe in integration, and are committed to meeting the needs of people with disabilities in a timely manner.
-The College will do so by removing and preventing barriers to accessibility by complying with the accessibility of online content and functionality under the World Wide Web Consortium’s (W3C’s) Web Content Accessibility Guidelines (WCAG) 2.0 Level AA and the Web Accessibility Initiative Accessible Rich Internet Applications Suite (WAI-ARIA) 1.0 for web content.
+The University will do so by removing and preventing barriers to accessibility by complying with the accessibility of online content and functionality under the World Wide Web Consortium’s (W3C’s) Web Content Accessibility Guidelines (WCAG) 2.0 Level AA and the Web Accessibility Initiative Accessible Rich Internet Applications Suite (WAI-ARIA) 1.0 for web content.

 All employees with access to update the web page must complete website accessibility certification.
 The webmaster has completed this training.

 Website updaters are required to complete accessibility certification prior to assuming responsibility for website content maintenance and prior to receiving access to the site.
-In addition, accessibility training will be provided to new employees on-boarding to the College throughout the year.
+In addition, accessibility training will be provided to new employees on-boarding to the University throughout the year.

 Contact information for troubleshooting